About The Diary Healer

 June also enjoys being a non-fiction manuscript copy editor for people who have written their story and wish to prepare it to publication standard.

-We wish to acknowledge the valuable input of Diana Beaudet, a foundation member of our Diary Healer team, who maintains ongoing support and interest with occasional blog posts.
+I wish to acknowledge the valuable input of Diana Beaudet, a foundation member of The Diary Healer, who maintains ongoing support and interest with occasional blog posts.

 Life transition planning and mentoring, peer support and individual skill development through using the narrative Write your Story with a Mentor with Dr June Alexander NDIS Registered Provider (Self-managed; plan managed; or agency managed) Working with a writing mentor can help you to separate yourself from the issues you’re facing and put you in the..